-A “Data warehouse” is simply a centralized place where you can find all the data of your company.
-Data Warehouse software are very often simple database: Oracle, Teradata, SQL Server, MySQL,…
+Historically, a “Data warehouse” was simply a place where you would find most of the structured data of your company.

-There are two major technologies when it comes to database
+There are two major technologies when it comes to Database engines

 - Distributed (or clustered) databases